International Engineering Program

 October – December

-6. Meet with your advisors to discuss your academic plan for your fifth year: Make sure to work on a graduation worksheet with your advisors, so that you know which classes you have to take for graduation.
+- Meet with Advisors to Discuss Academic Plan for Fifth Year: Make sure to work on a graduation worksheet with your advisors, so that you know which classes you have to take for graduation.
 Since you will have to register for Fall courses from abroad, let us know if there is a conflict between a Italian course and courses required for engineering in your 5th year.
 Review your IEP program curriculum sheet.

-7. Scholarships: Start working on scholarship applications for scholarship opportunities with December or January deadlines, such as the Beatrice Demers Scholarship, the Gilman scholarship, and the Teodoro Raffaele Diaco Excellence Scholarship (deadline: March 25).
+- Scholarships: Start working on scholarship applications for scholarship opportunities with December or January deadlines, such as the Beatrice Demers Scholarship, the Gilman scholarship, and the Teodoro Raffaele Diaco Excellence Scholarship (deadline: March 25).
 For additional grants and deadlines, check out IEP Scholarship & Fellowships.
-Note: The URI scholarship portal opens in April and the deadline for URI scholarships is in June.

-8. Research opportunities: If you would like to earn 3 professional elective credits, talk to your IEP director about possible research opportunities (pending availability and transferability).
+Note: The URI Academic Works scholarship portal opens on April 1 and the deadline for URI scholarships is June 30th (some scholarships do have different application cycle dates).
+Please register for it on April 1st to be matched as a candidate for URI internal scholarships you are eligible for!
+Pay special attention to the Flynn scholarship for which you can apply when going abroad. - Research Opportunities: If you would like to earn 3 professional elective credits, talk to your IEP director about possible research opportunities (pending availability and transferability).
 During your year abroad there is the potential for a research project with an Italian professor who is willing to sponsor you.
 For this, the following steps need to be completed: On the Prior Approval Form, please list “MCE 491”, “ELE 491”, “CHE 491”, “CVE 491” etc. for this course and finalize with the University of Calabria / University of Parthenope how many hours you are going to work/perform your research.
 For visa purposes you should work at least 25 hours per week (this will be stated in the UNICAL/UNIParthenope letter of acceptance).
 This way it is possible to determine the exact number of credits that will be received for this course at the University of Rhode Island.
 The transfer policy is 6 ECTS credits will come back as 3 URI credits and count as a professional elective.
 The course will also need to receive a grade for the work performed, and therefore needs to go on a UNICAL/UNIParthenope Transcript.
 In the event that the class cannot count for a 491 course, then it may be able to count as 4xx (note: this option may only count as a free elective).
 On the Prior Approval Form the engineering department chair at URI will need to sign off on the course.
 From here you have the option of any URI professor that has a related study to the research project, to read your reports or final paper.
 This is done in order to gain approval for the work completed abroad.
 It is better, but not necessary, to identify the URI faculty member before you go abroad.

 January